contour-terminal/contour/docs/configuration/profiles.md

 ```

-:fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines::fontawesome-solid-grip-lines: <br/>
+### `copy_last_mark_range_offset`
-`copy_last_mark_range_offset` configuration option is an advanced setting that is useful when using the CopyPreviousMarkRange feature with multiline prompts.
+configuration option is an advanced setting that is useful when using the CopyPreviousMarkRange feature with multiline prompts.
 It allows you to specify an offset value that is added to the current cursor's line number minus 1 (i.e., the line above the current cursor).
 ``` yaml
 profiles:
   profile_name: